xgui17/Instacart-Basket-Analysis/index.md

 ## Exploratory Data Analysis
 ### Customer Behavior

+<iframe src="assets/num_orders_per_user_1" width="100%" height=530  frameBorder=0></iframe>
+<p style="font-size:85%;text-align:center;">Figure 1: Distribution of Number of Orders Per User</p>

 There are approximately 200k users, 3.2 million orders and 50k unique product offerings according to the dataset.
 As is demonstrated in Figure 1, the number of orders per user has a negative exponential distribution.
 Around 29% of users placed orders 1-5 times, about 25% of users placed orders 6-10 times, and no more than 9% of users had ordered more than 40 times.
 There is a peak at 99 orders per user, which may indicate potential data issues.

-<iframe src="assets/num_orders_per_user_1" width="100%" height=530  frameBorder=0></iframe>
+<iframe src="assets/dow_tod_heatmap_2" width="100%" height=530  frameBorder=0></iframe>
-<p style="font-size:85%;text-align:center;">Figure 1: Distribution of Number of Orders Per User</p>
+<p style="font-size:85%;text-align:center;">Figure 2: Heatmap of Order Volume by Day of Week and Time of Day</p>

-According to Figure 2, more than 34% of the orders are placed on day 0 and day 1, and about 72% of orders were placed during daytime hours (i.e. 9 AM to 5 PM), which aligns with normal working hours.
+According to Figure 2, more than 34% of the orders are placed on Saturday and Sunday, and about 72% of orders were placed during daytime hours (i.e. 9 AM to 5 PM), which aligns with normal working hours.

-Note: This analysis assumes that day 0 is Saturday and day 1 is Sunday given that people tend to shop for groceries more on weekends.
+Note: The day of week in the original dataset is marked with mere numbers from 0 to 6.
+This analysis assumes that day 0 is Saturday and day 1 is Sunday given that people tend to shop for groceries more on weekends.
 Another point to note is that day 2 has the most orders among the rest of the days.
 Such a phenomenon supports the above assumption of days of weeks because intuitively people are likely to shop for what they’ve missed in weekend shopping on Monday. <u>A follow up with data providers would still be helpful.</u>

 **Therefore, it is recommended that the company increase the delivery fee during peak hours, specifically from 9 AM to 5 PM on weekends, to ensure an adequate number of available drivers.
 Such an approach would guarantee timely order deliveries and  increase customer satisfaction and loyalty.**

-<iframe src="assets/dow_tod_heatmap_2" width="100%" height=530  frameBorder=0></iframe>
-<p style="font-size:85%;text-align:center;">Figure 2: Heatmap of Order Volume by Day of Week and Time of Day</p>
+<br/><br/>

 As for the number of products per order, Figure 3 indicates that over 62% of orders contain no more than 10 products, and less than 10% of orders have more than 20 items.